Search Fred Hutch Extranet

 Amendments are required for the following circumstances:

-A CMUA can be amended for three years.
+A CMUA can be amended for five years.
 At the end of five years, EH&S will ask the PI or authorized MUA holder to submit a new CMUA form incorporating all the amendments from the previous five year period.
 EH&S will notify the PI or authorized MUA holder prior to the expiration of the CMUA.